120 knitting stitch patterns

 Woven twists

-Lace knitting stitch patterns
+Lace knitting stitches

 The secret to lace knitting is – it's not as complicated as it looks!
-When you've mastered the basic decreases (see how to decrease in knitting) and the yo increase (see how to increase a stitch in knitting), you're ready to give it a try.
-Take a look at our guide to lace knitting for all the basics, and scroll down for beautiful lace knitting stitch patterns to try.
+When you've mastered the basic decreases and the yo increase (see how to decrease in knitting and how to increase a stitch in knitting), you're ready to give it a try.

 Arrowhead